Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I want to watch a movie.

-So they're the first to do it, probably.
+So they're the first to do it probably.

 There's a bit of debate over who did it first,

-but most people think the Wright brothers are some Brazilian guy
+but most people think the Wright brothers,

-that we always get messages from.
+some Brazilian guy that we always get messages from Brazilian people are taught

-Brazilian people are taught that another guy did.
+that another guy did.

 Do you know this?